 Your doctor will be able to explain your options and help you to decide which method is best for you.

-Keloid scars, also known as keloids, are scars that have over-grown the original wound and become raised, lumpy and are often red.
+Keloid scars, also known as keloids, are abnormal scars that have grown larger than the original wound.
+They become raised, lumpy and often red.

-Sometimes keloid scars can be painful, itchy or cause a burning feeling.
-Some people never get them, while others get a keloid scar after just an insect bite, acne (spots) or minor injury.
-Keloid scars can form on any part of your body, but are most common around your shoulders, upper chest and neck.
-Keloid scars won’t harm you and don’t turn into cancer.
+Sometimes keloid scars can feel painful, itchy or prickly, or cause a burning sensation.
+Unlike normal scars, keloids can develop after relatively minor skin damage, such as an insect bite, piercing, vaccination or acne spot.
+They can form on any part of your body, but are most common around your shoulders, upper chest and neck, as well as your earlobes.

-- liquid nitrogen (cryotherapy) to freeze keloid scars, which can help to stop their growth
+- Liquid nitrogen (cryotherapy) to freeze keloid scars, which can help to stop their growth.
+This can be used on its own or with other treatments.

 If you have any questions about keloid scars, ask your doctor for advice.